Forbes

 Forbes is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Forbes, as per the latest Census evaluation, 90.2% of dwellings were houses, with the remaining 9.9% being semi-detached homes, apartments, or other types of dwellings.
-This is compared to Non-Metro NSW's figures of 92.0% houses and 8.0% other dwellings.
-Home ownership in Forbes stood at 40.9%, with mortgaged properties at 31.2% and rented ones at 27.8%.
+Forbes' residential structures, as assessed in the latest Census, consisted of 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
+Home ownership in Forbes stood at 40.9%, with mortgaged dwellings at 31.2% and rented ones at 27.8%.
 The median monthly mortgage repayment was $1,257, exceeding Non-Metro NSW's average of $1,200.
 The median weekly rent in Forbes was $230, compared to Non-Metro NSW's $220.
-Nationally, Forbes's mortgage repayments were notably lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Forbes' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing